 Recently, the school has subscribed to e-libraries where each class has a login to the Oxford Owls site.
 The books will be allocated by ability and teachers will still keep track of the books read for future reference.

-School also recognised the teachers decision to have ‘reader of the month’.
+School also recognises pupil’s reading progress with the ‘reader of the week’.
 This is where we celebrate a child who has shown great dedication to their own reading.
-Their photograph is taken and displayed for all to see.
+They receive a special certificate for this.

 The profile of reading was raised most recently with the addition of daily Whole Class Reading sessions, Reading Club where children and their families can access the school library to read their book or access the books on our library, a Super Star Reading Club to support those children who did not always have opportunities to read at home and with the addition of Beau and Autumn, our school Reading dogs to help support reluctant readers and those with SEND.

 The rigorous teaching of phonics is key to developing the skills required in order to learn to read.
 Reading is indeed a journey and our reading journey begins in Nursery.
 The children in Nursery develop their communication and language skills, as described in the Development Matters document, with exposure to sounds in the environment, nursery rhymes and stories.
 Our Early Years Foundation Stage is specifically designed to reflect the richness of language.
-The environment is designed to underpin the teaching and learning .
-We begin Phase 1 of Letters and Sounds help promote skills in listening, speaking and sound discrimination.
-Phase 2 of Letters and Sounds begins in the Spring Term where the children begin to make connections between the spoken sound (the phoneme) and the written/visual representation of that sound (the grapheme).
+The environment is designed to underpin the teaching and learning.